Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 </table>

 <ol>
-*1 : If the HMI recognized that current BT and new USB are connected to same device, SDL transport should be switched to USB.<br>
+*1 : If the HMI recognized that current BT and new USB are connected to same device, <ol>SDL transport should be switched to USB.</ol>
 *2 : Åyï€óØÅz<br>
 *3 : The USB connection path is prioritized, even if both paths are connected to the same device.<br>
-*4 : If the SDL App recognized that current BT and new USB are connected to same device, SDL transport should be switched to USB.
+*4 : If the SDL App recognized that current BT and new USB are connected to same device, <ol>SDL transport should be switched to USB.</ol>
 </ol>

 ### 3.2.
 Logic for switching communication paths in iOS